Denver Actors Fund in Action: Alicia Meyers

 A message from Alicia: “Without The Denver Actors Fund, I would be beyond screwed.
 I am honored and appreciative, not only for the financial support but for the emotional support as well.
 I am so very grateful to be part of this amazingly unique theatre community.
 This morning I received 20 text messages from people sending me love and well-wishes before I even got to the hospital for my first chemo treatment.
 There are too many people to try to thank individually at BDT Stage, but my love goes out to Michael J. Duran, Giana Giraldi and every single other person there.
 There are days when I feel like my legs are too weak to stand upon, and all these people are there to lift me right up.
 I know I am not alone on this journey, and it is because of my amazing family – and my amazing BDT Stage family.
 My parents and husband and my daughter have been incredible.
 Your arms and hearts are wide open, and I feel your love every single day.”

-How you can help us help Alicia more: Alicia is at the beginning of her cancer journey, and more bills will be following her every step of the way.
+How you can help us help Alicia more: Despite the tremendous outpouring of support for Alicia, her husband and daughter, she has many more miles ahead on her cancer journey, and more bills will be following her every step of the way.
+Essential living expenses will be difficult to cover.
 If you would like to direct a specific donation to help give Alicia some breathing room and focus on healing, simply mail checks in any amount made out to The Denver Actors Fund (with Alicia Meyers’ name written in the topic field), to P.O.
 Box 11182, Denver, CO 80211.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is targeted for Alicia Meyers.
 (She will receive 100 percent of your donation.)
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

 Note: At The Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have their story told.